TheAdamProject/adams/README.md

 "*c/sec*" stands for compatibility scores per second on a NVIDIA V100.

-Each pre-trained model is represented with a directory.
-These directories can be used with the **--config-dir** parameter.
+Each pre-trained model comes with its rule-set and the best hyper-parameters we found in our analysis.
+You can load the pre-trained model/rules-set/hyper-parameters by using the flag: **--config-dir** followed by the downloaded directory.

 ### Run a test